int-brain-lab/iblapps/atlaselectrophysiology/README.md

 ## Usage
 ### Getting Data
 Upon launching, the GUI automatically finds subjects that have probe tracks traced.
-To select a subject click on the first drop down menu in the right hand panel of the GUI.
+To select a subject click on the subject drop down list (see figure below).
 A list of sessions for the chosen subject and previous alignments associated with each session will then be loaded in the second and third drop down menus respectively.
 If this is the first time an alignment is being conducted for a session the only alignment option will be 'original'.
 If, however, the session has been previously aligned, it is possible to initiate the GUI from the previous alignment.
-Once the drop down options have been chosen, click on the Get Data button to download the data.
+Once the drop down options have been chosen, click on the **Get Data** button to download the data.
 The gui will automatically download all data necessary

 In the case that some data is not available on FlatIron, plots associated with this data will not be displayed and a warning message is printed in the terminal.

-If you find that the histology image is not being found, please refer to the [histology image troubleshooting](#Histology Image Troubleshooting) section
+If you find that the histology image is not being found, please refer to the [histology image troubleshooting](## Histology Image Troubleshooting) section

 ### Layout